cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/saml-migration.md

 There are two ways to migrate to the new SAML implementation:

 - **Option 1**: Deactivate your current SAML app and create a new one.
-Learn [how to set up the configuration](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/#general-configuration-workflow).
+Learn [how to configure SAML SSO](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/).
 - **Option 2**: Update your existing SAML configuration between Cobalt and your IdP, as described below.

 Before updating your existing configuration, note the following:

 - To avoid disrupting anyone's workflows, choose a time when the impact on users is minimal.
-- Turn off the [SAML enforcement](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/#enforce-saml-sso) until you've successfully tested the new configuration.
+- Turn off [SAML enforcement](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/#enforce-saml-sso) until you've successfully tested the new configuration.
 - You need to copy parameters between two systems, so it's handy to have both applications open.
 - You can refer to [instructions for some popular IdPs](#instructions-for-specific-identity-providers) below.